marshyon/marshyon-orig.github.io/README.md

 # Quick setup of a Hugo Learn theme site

+This site is hosted at [https://marshyon.github.io/](https://marshyon.github.io/).

-The hugo site is to be found in the `docs` directory.
+The hugo site code is to be found in the `docs` directory.

 To try out this site yourself, clone this repo and cd into the `docs` directory and